Katie – Remote & On The Ground Intern

 Steph first came to volunteer with Baobuyu in 2018 where she provided one-on-one help to students who needed extra attention.
 She soon captured all of our hearts with her endless patience and love for the children, and quickly became a huge part of our Baobuyu family.

-At the end of 2018, Steph returned to Zambia to volunteer full time with our school.
+At the end of 2018, Steph returned to Zambia for nine months to volunteer full time with our school.
 She was involved with all aspects of Baobuyu, from overseeing our website and creative content, social media, finances, planning, and leading our Girl Power group.
 To say that we were happy to have her with us is an understatement!